Life Insurance vs Mortgage Insurance

 Picking the Right Life Insurance Cover for You

-We are certainly not encouraging you to rush; choosing the proper mortgage protection or life insurance isn’t something that should be taken lightly, but it’s best to get started as soon as possible, comparing products and speaking to the right people.
+We are certainly not encouraging you to rush; choosing the right mortgage protection or life insurance isn’t something to be taken lightly, but it’s best to get started as soon as possible by comparing products and speaking to the right people.

 Is it mandatory to have life insurance for a mortgage?